 Bonuses & Promotions

-The Euro initially tried to rally during the trading session on Friday but gave back the gains to form a bit of an inverted hammer.
+The euro rallied during the trading session on Monday but gave back the gains rather quickly.